 - There are LNG passenger vessels currently under construction or in design for service in Argentina, Uruguay, Finland, and Sweden.

 U.S. examples of LNG used in public transportation

 Other LNG resources

 In Dec.
 2011, WSF received conceptual approval from the U.S. Coast Guard to retrofit the propulsion system with new engines on the six Issaquah Class ferries to use LNG as a source of fuel.
-In 2012, WSF selected Det Norske Veritas to complete a safety and security plan, risk assessment, and operational manual for converting to LNG.
+In 2012, WSF selected Det Norske Veritas (DNV) to complete a safety and security plan, risk assessment, and operational manual for converting to LNG.
 DNV is a classification body that has been involved in developing international standards for the use of LNG in passenger vessels.
 On Nov.
-18 WSF submitted the a Waterways Suitability Assessment (WSA), which includes a safety and security assessment and risk management plan, to the U.S. Coast Guard for approval.
+18, 2013 WSF submitted a Waterways Suitability Assessment (WSA), which includes a safety and security assessment and risk management plan, to the U.S. Coast Guard for approval.
 The WSA concluded that the LNG proposal is inherently safe with risks as low as reasonably practicable.